 Please remember that Car Protection covers the damages of the rental vehicle, not 3rd party damages.
 If you decline Car Protection but purchase Extended, the credit card insurance will cover damages to your rental vehicle.
 Extended Purchase Insurance covers 3rd party damages (it is an extension of Liability Insurance) and other points mentioned above.

 If you decline Car Protection insurance and use your credit card insurance and get involved in an incident, Adobe will charge you and then provide all the paperwork you might need in order to get reimbursed by your insurance company.

 Why Rent With Adobe Rent a Car?

 Like I mentioned earlier, Adobe Rent a Car breaks down their insurances very easily.
 There are just 3: one you can decline, one is optional and one is mandatory.

 Some other car rental companies (usually the big international companies) can have 5, 6, 7 different insurances.
 That makes it really difficult to understand!
 And they make seem like the car rental is super cheap.
 What you don’t know is that they slyly add the insurance later when you’re about to pick up the car.
 Which brings me to my next point.

 Since Adobe Rent a Car is a Costa Rican company, they don’t want their clients to have a bad experience with car hires.
 Unfortunately car rentals have a bad reputation in Costa Rica due to the insurances and “hidden fees” by international companies.
 Adobe Rent a Car does not add on any last minute taxes, fees or insurances.
 Their pricing is all-inclusive.
 What you see on your reservation is what you pay and it’s just 3 insurances, nothing more.

 Peace of mind

-We want to thank Adobe Rent a Car for taking the time to explain to us in detail about car rental insurance!
+We want to thank Adobe Rent a Car for explaining to us in detail about their car rental insurance!